By Greg Carannante

 Gail now lives on a 40-acre farm in Central Florida with longtime partner Christopher Youhn.
 In a recent conversation with PRIME, (see Online Bonus, below), she discusses her life before and after breast cancer, her dedication to help others survive it and her determination to not be defined by it.

 Glam-a-THON’s signature event is the Strut on Oct.
 14, the sassy team “parade” that paints the town pink — precisely — at Esplanade Park in downtown Fort Lauderdale.
 “Official Glambassador” Lynn Martinez of WSVN-7’s Deco Drive “invites everyone with panache, flair and a sense of humor to join the most heel-arious STRUT this side of fabulous.”
-Including the Glam Food and Wine Festival, it’s preceded by the Lipstick Lounge, the chic cocktail party hosted on Sept.
-15 by WSVN’s Shireen Sandoval at the Gallery of Amazing Things in Dania Beach.
+This year’s Lipstick Lounge, the chic cocktail party hosted by WSVN’s Shireen Sandoval which normally precedes The Strut, has been rescheduled (due to Hurricane Irma) to Oct.
+20 at the Gallery of Amazing Things in Dania Beach.
 For more information please visit glam-a-thon.com.

 Our interview with cancer survivor and Glam-A-THON founder Tammy Gail – a woman who’s helped hundreds of South Floridians navigate the trauma of the disease – continues: